phonegap/blog/_posts/blog/2016-04-11-announcing-AEM-mobile.md

 <h3>How PhoneGap powers AEM Mobile</h3>

-- Using AEM Mobile allows you to target multiple platforms through PhoneGap functionality
+- Using AEM Mobile allows you to target multiple platforms via PhoneGap
 - Leverage the PhoneGap plugin [ContentSync](https://www.npmjs.com/package/phonegap-plugin-contentsync) to fetch and cache content for your app
 - Take advantage of the [PhoneGap Build](https://build.phonegap.com/) service as an AEM Mobile customer
 - Easily test and preview your changes on a device with AEM Mobile Verify powered by PhoneGap - on [iOS](https://itunes.apple.com/us/app/adobe-experience-manager-mobile/id924780940?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.adobe.pge.appviewer&hl=en)